HotoRas/hotoras.kr/docs/BMS/Commands/cmds-en.md

 supplement by a quotation person [^bmesup1]

-[^bmesup1]: The conclusion of a previous column is: “The act which forces sharp distinction of BMS and BME is no longer meaningful.”
-I agree with his opinion.
-It is because the extended command is already natural.
-And it is because implementation which does not support an extended command is no longer used.
-Furthermore, BMSC did not support `#RANDOM` which is a fundamental command.
-“Strict BME” does not have the perfect upward compatibility to BMS.
-I judged that the adherence to the origin and strictness was meaningless.
-By the way, I am not opposed to using BME properly as a pronoun of 7KEYS.
+[^bmesup1]: The conclusion of a previous column is: “The act which forces sharp distinction of BMS and BME is no longer meaningful.”<br>I agree with his opinion.
+It is because the extended command is already natural.<br>And it is because implementation which does not support an extended command is no longer used.<br>Furthermore, BMSC did not support `#RANDOM` which is a fundamental command.<br>“Strict BME” does not have the perfect upward compatibility to BMS.
+I judged that the adherence to the origin and strictness was meaningless.<br>By the way, I am not opposed to using BME properly as a pronoun of 7KEYS.
 Although it is not strict, it is more useful than “strict BME”.

 origin: BMSC